-While RaaS revenue in 2018 was less than 5% of revenue, Kraken is bidding on opportunities involving both shallow and deeper water surveys with both KATFFISHTM and ThunderFish® as well as our SeaVision® 3D laser system.
-Kraken believes its relationship with Ocean Infinity Limited could result in a significant uptick in RaaS revenue, in time, in partnership with companies like Ocean Infinity.
-In addition, the Company OceanVisionTM project proposal to the Ocean Supercluster is focused on the development of a RaaS offering for underwater seabed imagery and mapping.
-With OceanVisionTM being conditionally approved for funding at the end of June 2019, the Company expects a significant step forward for its RaaS service capabilities.
+While RaaS revenue in 2018 was less than 5% of revenue, Kraken is bidding on opportunities involving both shallow and deeper water surveys with the KATFISHTM and ThunderFish® as well as our SeaVision® 3D laser system.
+Kraken's relationship with Ocean Infinity as well as with similar operators could result in a significant increase in RaaS revenue over time.
+In addition, the Company's OceanVisionTM project proposal to the Ocean Supercluster is focused on the development of a RaaS offering for underwater seabed imagery and mapping.